mbos/Pass4Win/README.md

 # Pass4Win
 Windows version of Pass (http://www.passwordstore.org/) in the sense that the store (password structure) is and should be exactly the same between the two programs.

 This is **alpha software**.
-Currently it can read an existing password store and decrypt it's contents.
+The following functionality is not implemented yet:
+- Check if a password store is valid (or should get an init)
+- Adding passwords
+- Git integration

 I really liked the idea of a password store I could access on my shell, and even Android devices.
 But my main PC is a Windows machine.
 So I needed a Windows implementation.....